allegro/turnilo/docs/generating-links.md

+---
-# Generating Turnilo links
+title: Generating links
+nav_order: 5
+layout: page
+---

+## Overview

 If you want to generate links pointing to Turnilo's view from external systems you can do so by posting view definition to `/mkurl` or `<serverRoot>/mkurl` endpoint and appending returned `hash` property to the base URI of Turnilo instance.

-The view definition can be acquired by clicking "Display view definition" in the settings menu at the top-right corner.
+The view definition can be acquired by clicking "Display view definition" in the settings menu in the top-right corner.

 The post body must include 3 keys: